Up to 35% off Raised Beds

 In nature, Elderberry grows in North America, mainly in Canada.

-• Sun Exposure: Full sun to partial shade
+sun-requirements sun requirements Full sun to partial shade

 Elderberry has become very popular in recent years for its edible and medicinal fruit.
 It has small white lemon-scented flowers that grow in large flat sprays.
 They grow wide, bright green leaves all summer long before giving way in the fall.
 Then, it’s time for the shrub’s dark purple berries to bring texture and beauty to this plant!

-Among white flowering shrubs, Elderberry has an impressive zone range.
+Among white flowering shrubs, elderberry has an impressive zone range.
 You can grow it as far north as the Queen Elizabeth Islands in northern Canada!
 The shrub is pretty easy to grow, and it’s not picky about soil as long as it’s well-drained.
 Just make sure to water it regularly.

 Hydrangea